meteor-utilities/avatar/README.md

 ANNOUNCEMENT
 ------------

-I've forked @bengott's Avatar package to take over maintenance until he has time to come back to it. -Sacha
+This package has been forked from @bengott's original Avatar package since it no longer seems to be maintained.

 BREAKING CHANGES
 ----------------